qemu/qemu/docs/devel/testing.rst

     EXECUTABLE=(pwd)/qemu-hppa V=1

-The ``DEB_`` variables are substitutions used by ``debian-boostrap.pre`` which is called to do the initial debootstrap of the rootfs before it is copied into the container.
+The ``DEB_`` variables are substitutions used by ``debian-bootstrap.pre`` which is called to do the initial debootstrap of the rootfs before it is copied into the container.
 The second stage is run as part of the build.
 The final image will be tagged as ``qemu/debian-sid-hppa``.